bup/bup/Documentation/bup-prune-older.md

 --keep-dailies-for PERIOD
 :   when no smaller time scale --keep option applies, retain the
-    oldest save for any day within the given period.
+    newest save for any day within the given period.

 --keep-monthlies-for PERIOD
 :   when no smaller time scale --keep option applies, retain the
-    oldest save for any month within the given period.
+    newest save for any month within the given period.

 --keep-yearlies-for PERIOD
 :   when no smaller time scale --keep option applies, retain the
-    oldest save for any year within the given period.
+    newest save for any year within the given period.

 --wrt UTC_SECONDS
 :   when computing a keep period, place the most recent end of the